marph91/jimmy-test-data/reference_data/cherrytree/test_4/Documentation/Bumbell Bee/Bumbell Bee.md

 - **Goals:**
-- Provide a **kernel from scratch** that implements essential POSIX functionalities, such as:- Process management (fork, exec).
+- Provide a **kernel from scratch** that implements essential POSIX functionalities, such as:▪ Process management (fork, exec).
 - File system operations.
 - Signals and inter-process communication (IPC).